daemon-ic/nimue-excalidraw-gist-extension/CHROME_STORE.md

 - **Drawing Management** – Create new drawings, rename them, duplicate existing ones, or view them directly on GitHub.
 Everything you need in one place.

-- **Zero Setup Friction** – Connect your GitHub account once, and you're ready to go.
-All your existing GitHub Gists containing Excalidraw drawings automatically appear.
+- **Zero Setup Friction** – Connect your GitHub account once, and your private repository is automatically created.
+Start saving drawings immediately.

-- **Private & Secure** – Your GitHub token stays in your browser.
+- **Private & Secure** – All drawings are stored in your private repository.
+Your GitHub token stays in your browser.
 No data passes through our servers – it's just you and GitHub.

 ## How It Works